Lone Willow Ranch

-Skills Desired: Please send current resume with photo or link to social media account.
+Skills Desired: Please send current resume with a little about yourself.
 Be sure to have phone numbers for your references.
 Intern should have some knowledge of working on a farm.
 We have long days that start early in the morning and can run into dusk.
 The applicants need to be organized, respectful and clean, in good physical and mental shape and can lift 50 lbs.
 A good sense of humor and passion for life is also needed.
 We want only individuals that have compassion and care for our environment and animals.
 No Smokers.
 No personal pets.

 Stipend: Room & Board in a 2bd 2bath mobile home, weekly stipend and food and staples mostly grown by ourselves and a few things you may want from the grocery store.